lenikirilov-taulia/MoneyTimer/README.md

 MONEY TIMER

-A desktop application written in Java Swing.
+A desktop application written in Java Swing...

 It is designed to calculate money wasted in a meeting / consultation etc